Brikaa/security-assignment-1/3/src/readme.md

 ## Engineer Man Knowledge Center (emkc)

-This is the official repo and project for the Engineer Man Knowledge Center.
+This is a fork of https://github.com/engineer-man/emkc.
 The official deployment of this project is located at https://emkc.org.
 Be sure to familiarize yourself with the contribution guidelines and project license if you plan to use this software.